 Erythritol & Health Benefits

-Erythritol supports glucose, tooth, weight loss diet plan and can act as an antioxidant.
+Erythritol is a zero calorie natural sweetener which support healthy glucose, diet plan, tooth, and can act as an antioxidant.

-- In crystallized form, looks and tastes like sugar.
+- In super fine crystal form, looks and tastes like sugar.

-- Ideal for use to sweeten beverages, hot and cold.
+- Ideal for use in beverages, baking or cooking.

 - Healthy glucose, the key to healthy body!